Ragenose/t2ee/doc/test_plan.md

 It will be used to test every API used in this project defined [here](api.md).

-With pre-defined headers, parameters and urls, I can check if I get the expected output.
+With pre-defined headers, parameters and URLs, I can check if I get the expected output.

 ### Black Box Testing